1 music

 Symphonic Repertoire for the Bass Clarinet, Volumes One & Two

-Mr. Drapkin has published seven books and numerous articles on both music and non-music subjects.
+Mr. Drapkin has written, cowritten and contributed to 12 books, as well as numerous articles on both music and non-music subjects.

 His music publications include: